 History is a much loved subject at Kingswood House.
 We study a wide range of topics to give our pupils a real breadth of knowledge.
-Our aim is develop a love of History within the boys and encourage them to explore the past and understand the way it has shaped the world we live in today.
+Our aim is develop a passion for History within the students and encourage them to explore the past and understand the way it has shaped the world we live in today.

-History plays a big part in the curriculum of Kingswood House and we are extremely proud of the passion and love our boys have for the subject.
+History plays a big part in the curriculum of Kingswood House and we are extremely proud of the passion and love our boys and girls, have for the subject.

 The Geography department provides excellent opportunities for our pupils of all abilities to discover the wonders of the world; to understand the processes that have formed different environments and assess the impact that we are having on our planet.
 By making the subject up-to date, relevant and exciting our aim is to get pupils to understand many of the world’s current issues which can only be tackled with greater geographical understanding.